Trans World Airlines: 1980s

 Facing the pressures of deregulation, the airline consolidated its route system around a domestic hub in St. Louis, aided by its purchase of Ozark Air Lines in 1986, and an international gateway in New York.
 It was able to remain profitable during this time because of its good route positioning and the relatively low costs of adapting its operations.

 In 1983, Trans World Corporation spun off the airline.
 In 1985, TWA's board agreed to sell the airline to Frank Lorenzo's Texas Air Corporation.
 Due to Texas Air's ownership of non-union carriers Continental Airlines and New York Air, as well as Lorenzo's reputation of being a 'union buster', TWA's unions objected to the sale, and instead supported a takeover deal from Carl Icahn by offering concessions on condition that Icahn's deal be accepted by the board.
 Directors subsequently agreed, and the Texas Air deal was scrapped.
 Following the sale, Icahn appointed himself as chairman of the airline.

 Also in 1985, TWA closed its hub at Pittsburgh International Airport after nearly 20 years as a hub.
 The following year, TWA acquired Ozark Air Lines, a regional carrier based at Lambert-St. Louis International Airport, for $250 million.
 This transaction increased TWA's share of enplanements in St. Louis from 56.6% to 82%.

-TWA had pilot bases in many European cities such as Berlin, Frankfurt, Zurich, Rome, and Athens.
+TWA had pilot bases in many European cities such as Berlin, Frankfurt, Zürich, Rome, and Athens.
 These bases were used to provide crews for the Boeing 727s which TWA operated in its European route network.
-Its Boeing 727 aircraft served Cairo, Athens, Rome, London, Paris, Geneva, Berlin, Frankfurt, Hamburg, Stuttgart, Zurich, Amsterdam, Oslo, Vienna, and Istanbul.
+Its Boeing 727 aircraft served Cairo, Athens, Rome, London, Paris, Geneva, Berlin, Frankfurt, Hamburg, Stuttgart, Zürich, Amsterdam, Oslo, Vienna, and Istanbul.

-In 1987, Icahn moved the company's main offices from Manhattan, to office buildings he owned in Mount Kisco.
+In 1987, Icahn moved the company's main offices from Manhattan to office buildings he owned in Mount Kisco.

 TWA earned a profit of $106.2 million in 1987.
-In September 1988, TWA stockholders approved a privatization plan, winning Icahn $469 million in personal profit, but adding $539.7 million in debt to TWA.
+In September 1988, TWA stockholders approved a plan to take the company private, winning Icahn $469 million in personal profit, but adding $539.7 million in debt to TWA.